George Padmore Institute

 The George Padmore Institute (GPI), founded in 1991 in Stroud Green Road, North London, by John La Rose (1927–2006) and a group of political and cultural activists connected to New Beacon Books, is an archive, library, educational resource and research centre that houses "materials relating to the black community of Caribbean, African and Asian descent in Britain and continental Europe".
-The Institute also hosts talks and readings, as well as other educational and cultural activities.
+The institute also hosts talks and readings, as well as other educational and cultural activities.

 Background

 The George Padmore Institute (GPI) is named in honour of Trinidad-born pan-Africanist George Padmore, although the organisation does not house archive collections relating to him.
-It was founded in 1991 by John La Rose together with fellow political and cultural activists, including Sarah White, Gus John, and others.
+The George Padmore Institute was founded in 1991 by John La Rose together with fellow political and cultural activists, including Sarah White, Gus John, and others.